Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local

 Because we assume that $q^prime$ and $u_2$ have the same dimensions i.e. $\bar{u}_2:=k^{-2} u_2$ and $\bar{q}^\prime:=k^{-2} q^\prime$, we can define the dimensionless function $\bar{I}_{n,p}(\bar{a},\bar{b})$, expressed in terms of the dimensionless $\bar{a}:=1+\bar{u}_2$ and $\bar{b}:=\bar{q}^\prime$, such that

 Computing each diagrams, using the definition \eqref{localsectorGamma2n} for couplings, we get (see also \cite{lahoche2024largetimeeffectivekinetics}):

 and:

-Note that, as in section \ref{EVE}, we denote as ${\tilde{u}}_6$ the magnitude of the original sextic disorder interaction.
-Let's start by checking that we once again find the results that we conjectured.
-We will choose the trajectory with initial conditions,
+Note that, as in Section \ref{EVE}, we denote the magnitude of the original sextic disorder interaction by $\tilde{u}_6$.
+We begin by verifying that we recover the conjectured results.
+We choose the trajectory with the following initial conditions:"

-which is in the symmetric phase, and for $k_0=0.05$ exhibits a singularity for $k_c \approx 0.005$ as soon as the disorder becomes larger than the critical value $\bar{\tilde{u}}_6(k_0)\approx 3.68$.
-The results are summarized in Figure \ref{figkey}, and we recover essentially the same results as before: as we fixed $\bar{v}_{4,1}(k_0)$, for $-\bar{q}^\prime(k_0)$ large enough, the singularity is removed -- for the initial conditions we have chosen for the Figure, we get $-\bar{q}^\prime(k_0)>10^{-5}$ -- and $q^\prime(k_0)$ undergoes an almost constant but very small value.
-Remarkably, the values of $\bar{q}^\prime$ and $\bar{v}_{4,1}$ are much smaller than those we observed in the symmetric phase, which we attribute to the competition between the “magnetization” and the correlations between replicas.
-More precisely, we assume that the inertia of the correlations linked to the vacuum of the local potential opposes the establishment of the correlations.
+This trajectory resides in the symmetric phase; for $k_0 = 0.05$, it exhibits a singularity at $k_c \approx 0.005$ as soon as the disorder exceeds the critical value $\bar{\tilde{u}}_6(k_0) \approx 3.68$.
+The results are summarized in Figure \ref{figkey}, and we recover essentially the same behavior as before: for a fixed $\bar{v}_{4,1}(k_0)$, the singularity is removed when $-\bar{q}^\prime(k_0)$ is sufficiently large (for the initial conditions chosen for the figure, we find $-\bar{q}^\prime(k_0) > 10^{-5}$), and $q^\prime(k_0)$ approaches a very small, nearly constant value.
+Remarkably, the values of $\bar{q}^\prime$ and $\bar{v}_{4,1}$ are much smaller than those observed in the symmetric phase, which we attribute to the competition between the "magnetization" and the inter-replica correlations.
+More precisely, we hypothesize that the inertia of the correlations associated with the vacuum of the local potential opposes the establishment of these new correlations.